Cbse notes class-10 social science

 (iii)National-All resources belong to the nation.All the minerals, water resource, forests, wildlife, land within the political boundaries and oceanic area upon 12 nautical miles(19.2km)from the coast termed as territorial water and resources there in belong to the nation.

-(iv)International-These are international institutions which regulate some resources.for example:the oceanic resources beyond 200 nautical miles of the Executive Economic Zone belong to open ocean and no individual can use it without the concurrence of international institutions.
+(iv)International-These are international institutions which regulate some resources.for example: The oceanic resources beyond 200 nautical miles of the Executive Economic Zone belong to open ocean and no individual can use it without the concurrence of international institutions.

 (d)On the basis of development: